Eggplant parmigiana, or melanzane alla parmigiana, is a gorgeous Italian casserole dish adored for its rich flavors and comforting texture.

 Italian eggplant and globe American eggplant are the best varieties to make Italian parmigiana.

-They are large, oval-shaped ones with dark, shiny skin.
+They are the most common eggplant variety, oval-shaped with dark, shiny skin.

-There is no need to peel the eggplants, and there is no need to salt and purge the eggplant slices to remove bitterness.
+There is no need to peel the eggplants or salt and purge the eggplant slices to remove bitterness, as most modern eggplants are grown without bitterness.

 Try to get one in a glass bottle imported from Italy; they are less acidic and slightly sweeter, and you won’t need to add sugar to the sauce.